ContraSim -- Analyzing Neural Representations Based on Contrastive Learning: Related Work

-Previous work computes similarity only between similar examples, using functional closed-form measures.
-In contrast, we use both positive and negative samples in a learnable similarity measure, which allows adaptation to specific tasks.

-A separate line of work uses contrastive learning for representation learning \citep{he2020momentum, chen2020simple}, that is, for creating representations that are then used in some downstream task.
-Earlier work has used contrastive learning for retrieval \cite{karpathy2014deep, huang2008active}.
-In contrast to that line of work, we use contrastive learning for similarity-based interpretations of deep networks.
+Separate work employs contrastive learning for representation learning \citep{he2020momentum, chen2020simple} and data retrieval \cite{karpathy2014deep, huang2008active}.
+In contrast to that line of work, we borrow the contrastive learning formulation for similarity-based interpretations of deep networks.